Jon-Becker/research/papers/diving-into-decompilation/README.md

       if (!<condition>) revert CustomError_<selector>();
       ```

-      Again, these are saved for ABI generation, and will be resolved at a later stage.
+      Again, these are saved for ABI generation and will be resolved at a later stage.

   #### RETURN

   The `RETURN` opcode is translated to the corresponding `return` statement in solidity.
-We use this opcopde to determine the return type of the function with the following heuristics:
+We use this opcode to determine the return type of the function with the following heuristics:

   1. If the return data is checked with an `ISZERO` we can assume that the return type is `bool`.
   2. If there are bitwise operations on the return data, we can perform our variable size checks to determine potential typings.